coinmetrics/haskell-tools/README.md

 ## Exporting IOTA

 There is a separate command `export-iota` for exporting IOTA transaction data.
-PostgreSQL database output is required at the moment.
+Comparing to `export` command, `export-iota` essentially always works in `--continue` mode and there is no way to specify synchronization bounds.
+Also PostgreSQL database output is required at the moment.
 Run like this:

 ```bash
 coinmetrics-export export-iota \